 (V) Tenure-Appropriate.
 Adjust the income-eligible household projections for tenure (renter or owner).
-State the Tenure-Appropriate adjustment rate.
+If tenure appropriate income eligible target household data is available, a tenure appropriate adjustment is not necessary.

 (ii) Demand from Turnover.
 Apply the turnover rate as described in subparagraph (D) of this paragraph to the target, income-eligible, size-appropriate and tenure-appropriate households in the PMA projected at the proposed placed in service date.